rtcharity/eahub.org/README.md

 $ docker-compose up
 ```

+If everything went well, you should have a number of containers now being served (use `docker ps` to get a list of them).

+The container that serves the Hub is `eahuborg_web_1`.
+You should be able to get it at http://localhost:8000.

 If the Dockerfile has changed since last time you did this, you'll need to run
 `docker-compose up --build` or `docker-compose build`.